2019 Applying to Grad School in International Affairs

 • Master of International Public Policy (for experienced professionals)

-Standardized Exam Scores: GRE or GMAT required for most degree programs
+Standardized Exam Scores: GRE or GMAT optional for most degree programs.
+TOEFL or IELTS required for non-native English speakers.

 Recommendation Letters: Two required